 Product pages are a sweet spot for A/B testing how you inform shoppers of your easy return policy.
 Why product pages?
 Because they get a lot of traffic, and that traffic is qualified.
 Shoppers have navigated deep into your site to view a specific product, or they’ve come directly from search where they knew exactly what they were looking for.
 Your job is to turn their intentions into action.

-Emphasizing an easy return policy directly on the product page is a great way to do this because it helps to answer common questions upfront and allays fears that if the gift isn’t wanted, all is not lost.
+Emphasizing an easy return policy directly on the product page is a great way to do this because it helps to answer common questions upfront and allays fears that if the gifts aren’t wanted, all is not lost.
 Surprisingly however, understanding the return policy is often a disjointed experience that drives users to long pages of legal text and away from their core shopping experiences.

 Your testing goal is to find the best way to promote easy returns without distracting shoppers from completing their purchases.
 Finding this balance will drive higher conversion rates by addressing the central-most fears present in users’ minds as they gift-shop online.